-As described in Chapter 2, transporting the fuel by road tanker (at current demand) results in approximately 15,000 tanker trips per year on a continuous 24 hour - 7 days a week rota.
-The amount of road haulage is predicated to increase in line with the projected growth of the airport passenger numbers as described in Chapter 2 The proposed pipeline has the potential to remove a significant number of these tankers from the road network, however it does not preclude road supply by fuel suppliers nor road supply in emergency situations.
+As described in Chapter 2, transporting the fuel by road tanker (at current demand) results in approximately 15,000 tanker trips per year on a continuous 24 hour - 7days a week rota.
+The amount of road haulage is predicated to increase in line with the projected growth of the airport passenger numbers as described in Chapter 2 The proposed pipeline will have the potential to remove a significant number of these tankers from the road network.